uncms-dev/uncms/docs/edit-bar.md

 ## Adding it to your site

 Add the stylesheet to the `<head>` of your document.
-Note the ``{% if %}` guard to only show it for staff users; stylesheets are render-blocking and thus will slow down site loads for normal users.
+Note the `{% if %}` guard to only show it for staff users; stylesheets are render-blocking and thus will slow down site loads for normal users.

 ```
-{% if request.user.is_staff}
+{% if request.user.is_staff %}
   <link rel="stylesheet" href="{% static 'uncms/css/edit-bar.css' %}">
 {% endif %}
 ```